cirospaciari/jscomet/README.md

 Known Issues:
-    * Performance and code generated need to be improved
-    * Async and await is buggy and poorly developed (for testing purposes only).
+    -Performance and code generated need to be improved -Async and await is buggy and poorly developed (for testing purposes only).

 How install: